yeonuk44/yeonuk44.github.io/_posts/2023-08-28-sequence-with-an-interval-query-1.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_About_Sequence_With_An_Interval_Query_1
-title: 구간 쿼리를 통해 수열을 제어하는 방법에 대하여 1(with.Java)
-How to control a sequence with an interval query 1(with.Java)
+title: How to control a sequence with an interval query 1(with.Java)

 # title: About browser

 # post specific